CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Meal Delivery Example 55

-A Many‑Many without an Intermediate Class 56
+A Many‑Many sans Intermediate Class 56

-SUBQUERIES: IN Keyword 51
+IN Keyword 51

 Using IN with Subqueries 52